 To understand how the conflict resolution is handled and how the order of priority works, go to the Conflict Resolution page.

 Start the same way as you do for a product ranking rule, especially planning your rule.
-In the Bloomreach Dashboard, you start at the Ranking page and click the Add New Search Term Rule button to open the Boost and Bury tool.
+In the Bloomreach Dashboard, you start at the Ranking page and click the Add Search Ranking Rule button to open the Product Grid Editor.
 But instead of confirming that the Search by value is set to Product, switch the value to Attribute.

 Then, select Product Description Attributes to create a rule for product attributes.
 You'll also see Numeric Attributes as a choice.
 We'll talk more about that in the "How do I create a numeric attribute ranking rule?" section.